Online Application Log in, scroll to bottom, complete application

-- Only dependents of full-time faculty and staff are eligible to apply for participation in the TE program.
-Please see details listed under both options.
+- Only dependents of full-time, permanent faculty and staff are eligible to apply for participation in the TE program.

-- Certification for the TE program does not guarantee acceptance at a TE member institution or insure a TE scholarship.
-It is possible that not all of the eligible employee family members interested in seeking Tuition Exchange scholarships will be certified as TE candidates (sponsored) by PTS.
+- Certification for the TE program does not guarantee acceptance at another TE member institution or insure a TE scholarship.

 PTS Guidelines for Exchange Participants: